nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Listing all orders under a customer.

-1. Listing all orders with or without aliases.
+1. Listing all orders with or without aliasing.

     1. Prerequisites: At least 2 customers and at most 99 customers is displayed in the customer list.